 If you’ve observed warning signs of your teen using drugs, it’s time for an honest conversation.
 To make sure this goes well, do some planning and preparation.
 You don’t know how your child will react, but you can do whatever is necessary to remain calm and rationale.
 They may not act like it, but they need your stability and steady presence more than ever.

 - Research the substance you believe is involved and the situation before the conversation

 - Speak with loved ones for emotional support

-- Choose an appropriate time and place that provides privacy and adequate time for discussion
+- Choose a time and place that provides privacy and adequate time for discussion

 - Ask them straightforward questions